xaguzman/tween-engine-dart/readme.md

 This is a dart port of the [original java Universal Tween Engine][1] created by Aurelien Ribbon.
 This readme is an adaptation of the original's engine readme which includes how things are handled in the dart version of the engine.

-Some tests have been conducted, but the engine can't be considered complete / bug free.
+The engine can't be considered complete / bug free.
 Use at your own risk.
 ______

 Introduction